Training Dataset Dumper Tutorial#

 h5

 file and look at its content.
-Are there the entriesGN2v00_tutorial_pu
+Are all the variables you define from the new tagger present?

 Hint: How can I schedule taggers in the config file?